productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 # the competition:

-Developer Hub is a turnkey SaaS docs portal for small scale documentation projects.
+DeveloperHub.io is a turnkey SaaS docs portal for small scale documentation projects.
 As indicated by the code block feature and, well, the name, this product clearly has an eye toward products that include code samples.
 It could be used easily for other small documentatio projects.
 Other such products and services include:

 * [ProProfs KnowledgeBase](https://www.proprofs.com/knowledgebase/)